lamhq/tech-notes/pages/data-engineering/pandas/series.md

 """
 ```

-Replaces multiple values from a list to new list:
+Replaces values from a list with values in another list:
 ```py
 s.replace([5, 8], [4, 1])
 """